-Lake Land College employs a Counselor/Coordinator of Student Accommodations to provide student accommodations for students with a variety of disabilities.
+Lake Land College employs a Counselor for Student Accommodations & Mental Health Initiatives to provide student accommodations for students with a variety of disabilities.
 Disabilities may include visual, auditory, speech, psychological, physical, health or learning.

 Student accommodations are tools used by students to help them achieve their full potential.
 Examples of some services are: recorded textbooks/materials, interpreters for hearing impaired, tutors, testing accommodations, advising and assistive technology.
 Since needs vary from person to person, the determination of service is completed on an individual basis.
 Application for support services is made by completing all forms in the Student Accommodations Application packet.
-Once the required information is received, an appointment with the Counselor/Coordinator of Student Accommodations will be arranged.
+Once the required information is received, an appointment with the Student Accommodations will be arranged.